dragoncoder047/tinya/README.md

 * Make the "compressed JSON" parser able to parse fractions like 1/16 so people can more easily hand-write stuff without having to break out a calculator (also `.0625` is a tad longer than `1/16` and gets worse as the fraction gets smaller).
 Maybe also have the stringifier detect likely fractions and do this too.
 [Relevant StackOverflow question](https://stackoverflow.com/questions/26643695/converting-a-floating-point-decimal-value-to-a-fraction)

-* Make TinyA capable of streaming output (being able to play some sound before all samples are generated).
+* Make Syd capable of streaming output (being able to play some sound before all samples are generated).
 Need to figure out how to reify buildSamples' internal state.

 * Be able to specify more than one channel value in the same array.
 This would be conducive to, say, encoding an entire track of a song (note pitch, articulation, dynamics, "muting" a horn, etc.) with the values at the same timestep right next to each other in the array, and the lengths are re-used, so stuff stays in sync.
     * This would mean that the single channel outputs an array, so the input reference needs to specify which index (possibly using the first number)